isirode/PlaymodeGraphEditor/DEVELOPER.md

 - [ ] Find an automation to publish the package
 - [ ] FIXME : when exporting the package from the 'Isirode' main folder, the ASM definition of Seneral NodeEditorFramework is not included
 	Which cause a lot of problems
+	They are included in other ASM definitions though

 ### Tests